Sandra Ilett is a Registered Nurse and Registered Midwife.

 This will be dependent on your eligibility for the schemes,

-There are times in the treatment of some illness and diseases where it is the best medical choice for a urinary catheter to be inserted into the bladder.
+There are times in the treatment of some illnesses and diseases where it is the best medical choice for a urinary catheter to be inserted into the bladder.

 This may be temporary or permanent.